 Brookings India has expanded its mandate of research under the Natural Resources, Energy, and Sustainability vertical by starting a new work program focusing on the Non-Fuel Minerals and Mining in India (NFM&MIN) to impact government policies that enable sustainable growth of this sector in alignment with the welfare of affected communities.
 This research is being led by Rajesh Chadha, Program Director, Natural Resources, Brookings India.
 A brief outline of the study can be found on the following link:

-We are hosting the first Seminar under the Brookings India NFM&MIN work program, titled “Economic Development through Efficient and Sustainable Non-Fuel Mining” to be delivered by Tom Mills, Director and Head of Research of Two Oceans Strategy, U.K.
+We hosted the first Seminar under the Brookings India NFM&MIN work program, titled “Economic Development through Efficient and Sustainable Non-Fuel Mining” to be delivered by Tom Mills, Director and Head of Research of Two Oceans Strategy, U.K.

 Abstract: India’s non-fuel mineral assets present an opportunity for revenue generation, employment, and mineral self-sufficiency, with the potential to benefit both current and future generations of Indian citizens.
 However, due to the unique economic, political, social and environmental characteristics of the non-fuel minerals sector, the potential has not yet been fully realised.